arunprakash-02/Melanoma-Cancer-Detection/README.md

 Conclusions
 Conclusion 1:
-1.Training Performance: The training accuracy steadily improves, nearing 1.0, while the training loss reduces significantly, indicating the model is learning well on the training data.
+1.The training accuracy steadily improves, nearing 1.0, while the training loss reduces significantly, indicating the model is learning well on the training data.

-2.Validation Performance: Validation accuracy follows the trend of training accuracy but fluctuates after epoch 10, suggesting overfitting might begin.
+2. Validation accuracy follows the trend of training accuracy but fluctuates after epoch 10, suggesting overfitting might begin.
 The validation loss also shows spikes after epoch 10.

-3. Overfitting Signs: The divergence between training and validation metrics after epoch 10 implies overfitting.
-Consider regularization, dropout, or early stopping to address this issue.
 Conclusion 2:
-1.Training Performance: Training accuracy improves consistently, nearing 0.8, while training loss decreases steadily, showing the model is learning effectively.
+1.Training Performance: Training accuracy improves  nearing 0.8, while training loss decreases steadily, shows model is learning

-2. Validation Performance: Validation accuracy tracks closely with training accuracy, with minor fluctuations, and validation loss decreases alongside training loss, indicating no severe overfitting.
+2.: Validation accuracy tracks closely with training accuracy, with minor fluctuations, and validation loss decreases alongside training loss, indicating no severe overfitting.

-3. Model Robustness: The close alignment of validation and training metrics suggests good generalization.
-The minor spikes in validation loss could reflect variability, which might benefit from techniques like cross-validation.

 Conclusion 3:   With data augmentation added, show that the validation loss is still rising and fluctuating, while validation accuracy remains relatively flat.
 This indicates that although augmentation is adding some variety, it hasn’t fully resolved the overfitting or the model's inability to generalize well on validation data.